9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

 other Haskell monads (except `IO`, of course), and we escape by returning from `runST`.

-When we apply a monad\'s execution function, we expect it to behave
+When we apply a monad's execution function, we expect it to behave
 repeatably: given the same body and arguments, we must get the same results every time.
 This also applies to `runST`.
 To achieve this repeatability, the `ST` monad is more restrictive than the `IO` monad.